-After the chicken liver flavor, we find corn gluten meal.
+The eighth ingredient is corn gluten meal.
 Gluten is the rubbery residue remaining once corn has had most of its starchy carbohydrate washed out of it.

-This inexpensive plant-based ingredient can significantly boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.
+This ingredient can notably boost the total protein reported on the label — a factor that will be considered when judging the actual meat content of this dog food.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Hill’s product.

-With five notable exceptions…
+With 6 notable exceptions…

-Next, fish oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
+Next, this recipe includes fish oil.
+Fish oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, fish oil should be considered a commendable addition.

-In addition, beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.
+In addition, we find beet pulp, a controversial ingredient, a high fiber by-product of sugar beet processing.